The Vision for the Community Hub:

 As a result of the expansion of Hauxton, S106 funds had been negotiated by South Cambridgeshire District Council and have been given to the Parish Council by Harrow Estates (the developers) to extend the existing village hall or build a new one in order to cater for the doubling in size of the village.
 A condition within the S106 legal agreement providing the S106 funds is that the developers must agree to the village hall proposals (to ensure they meet the needs of their new residents in addition to the existing residents of Hauxton).

 The Village Hall Management Committee (VHMC) is a Charitable Trust for the hall itself.
-Plans had previously been submitted for planning approval for extensions to the existing village hall and these are with the South Cambs DC planning Department at the moment, but there are issues relating to car parking and the possibility of meeting future needs.
+Plans had previously been submitted for planning approval for extensions to the existing village hall, but there were issues relating to car parking and the possibility of meeting future needs.
+Further consultations subsequently took place in 2015 with Hauxton residents (see below) and this application was put on hold and eventually withdrawn in February 2017.

 An application for pre-planning advice was made to South Cambs planners in 2015 to consider the possibility of a new build hall on the recreation ground in the centre of the village.
 The response of the SCDC planner (responsible at the time) is here>> SCDC pre-app advice from SCDC.
 (PDF 287KB)